Description: The death of Vébjörg at the legendary Battle of Brávellir.

 Valkyrie.

-Supernatural female warriors who are closely associated with Óðinn and
+Supernatural female warriors who are closely associated with Óðinn

-of the Gods in the Battle of Ragnarök.
+the side of the Gods in the Battle of Ragnarök.

 Source Materials: